Macon Food Poisoning Attorney

 Food Poisoning Theories of Liability

-A food poisoning lawsuit generally is considered a defective product liability lawsuit.
-The concept here is that you were sold a defective food product that poisoned or injured you.
-The most frequent legal theories in these types of cases are:- Strict product liability: Most states have strict product liability laws.
+- Strict product liability: Most states have strict product liability laws.
 These laws mean you do not have the burden of showing that the food manufacturer or supplier of a bad food product was not careful enough in making or distributing the food.
 You need to show only that the food item you consumed was somehow contaminated and that this contamination caused your food poisoning.

 - Negligence: You could argue that the defendants in your food poisoning case acted in a negligent fashion in supplying or manufacturing the food that made you ill.
 To prove negligence, you need to show that the defendant was not sufficiently careful as they made or distributed the food that made you ill.